alexisparker01/InternFinder/README.md

 **Required Must-have Stories**

-* Users can register for an account which requires email confirmation
+* Users can register for an account which requires email confirmation [x]
-* Users who already have an account can login
+* Users who already have an account can login [x]
+* Users can logout [x]
 * Users can set up a profile after their email in confirmed.
-Profiles would include: Name (EditText), Bio (EditText), Industry (Pick from a list), and Profile Picture (ImageView)
+Profiles would include: Name (EditText), Bio (EditText), Industry (Pick from a list), and Profile Picture (ImageView) [x]
-* Users can post events
+* Users can post events (event post) using Google Maps and Places SDK [x]
-* Users can post status updates
+* Users can post status updates (text post) [x]
+* Users can post intro posts (text post) [x]
-* Users can post intro posts (which will serve as a groupchat in the comment section)
+* Users can post picture posts (picture post) using the Camera [x]
-* Each post has a comment section
+* Each post has a comment section so the users can communicate with each other [x]
-* Users can direct message people
+* Every profile has a followers and following list
-* Users can reply to other user's comments
+* Users can search for other users [x]
+* Gesture feature
+* Animation feature
+* External library to add visual polish
+* Navigation [x]

 **Optional Nice-to-have Stories**

 * You can link your LinkedIn profile to your profile
 * Bio has little prompts to answer (the answers will be multiple choice) so you can get to know someone like for example: After work what is your favorite thing to do?
 On the weekends what do you like to do?
 What's your work from home set up like?)
-* Based on how many of the little bio questions that you have similar answers to, it'll show how alike you guys are like (you and this person are 50% compatable)
+Based on how many of the little bio questions that you have similar answers to, it'll show how alike you guys are like (you and this person are 50% compatable)
+* Users can filter feed to show posts from people they are following, and people within a certain number of miles of them [x]
+* You can see a list of people attending the event
+* There is a map on the search/explore page that shows events near you on a map [x]
+* Autofill suggestions when searching event locations
+* Search page will display interns that have the same industry as you and in the same area
 * For Profile Picture, there can be an option to upload picture from camera roll or make your profile picture a picture you take on your camera then and there.
-* You can see a list of people attending the event
-* Users can react to posts (bookmark, like, etc.)
-* Zoom feature where you can create zoom events as well
-* Feature where you can only see posts from people within 20 miles of you

 ### 2. Screen Archetypes